Last updated November 2025

 📞 Arrested for Aggravated Assault?
 Don’t Wait.

+You need a lawyer who know how to handle violent crimes.
 These cases move fast—and what you say or do early on can make or break your defense.

 Let’s talk before the State builds a case against you.